Canadian Pain Task Force Online Consultation

 • My life of pain

-by stingraybc, about 4 years ago
+by stingraybc, over 4 years ago

 I have grown up with constant pain for most of my life.
 I remember while I was very young that I would wake up screaming with pain in my feet and legs.
 In those days, they called it growing pains.
 Of course, this was not the case.
 When I was getting my periods the pain would have me doubled over my desk in school.
 Every month this would happen and I would be sent home and stay there until my period ended.
 I had several d an c's but it would still happen.
 I got pregnant when I was 21...
 Continue reading